peternikhil28/CanvasGameEngine/README.md

-# CanvasGameEngine
+# Canvas Game Engine

-The poroject contains a server application developed in NodeJS and a Game Engine developed on the core HTML Canvas using ECMA Script6.
+The project contains a server application developed in NodeJS and a Game Engine developed on the core HTML Canvas using ECMA Script6.

 >	Developed a rendering algorithm to draw elements at minimal draw calls.